What is a ‘Furlough Leave’?

 What if I have already put employees on lay-off or made them redundant?

-If you have already taken steps to lay-off or make your employees redundant prior to the announcement of the Coronavirus Job Retention Scheme on 20 March 2020, then it has been suggested that the scheme will be taking affect from 1 March 2020 and that it is possible to reinstate those workers with their agreement as furloughed workers.
+If you have already taken steps to lay-off or make your employees redundant prior to the announcement of the Coronavirus Job Retention Scheme on 20 March 2020, then it is possible to reinstate those workers with their agreement as furloughed workers, so long as they were on your payroll as of 28 February 2020.

 For initial queries please have a read of the Q&A, or for any queries that are not covered, NFU Employment Service members can call our Helpline on 0370 840 0234.